 What we're doing

 We’re working across several areas to achieve our goals.

-Wellcome already supports some of the best African and Indian researchers through programmes and initiatives like the Alliance for Accelerating Excellence in Science in Africa (AESA), our Africa and Asia Programmes, and The Wellcome Trust/DBT India Alliance.
+Wellcome supports some of the best African and Indian researchers through programmes and initiatives like our Africa and Asia Programmes, and The Wellcome Trust/DBT India Alliance.

 But we can do more to create an environment where research flourishes in the long term, supported by strong leaders and governance, with reliable and diverse sources of funding.

-Focusing first on Africa, we’re establishing the Coalition for Research and Innovation (CARI), alongside the Bill and Melinda Gates Foundation, the National Institutes of Health and AESA.
+Focusing first on Africa, we’re establishing the Coalition for Research and Innovation (CARI), alongside the Bill and Melinda Gates Foundation and the National Institutes of Health.
 CARI will encourage African nations to increase investment in research and development and to set their own research agendas, working alongside global partners.

 We want the world-class researchers we fund to become leaders who will influence policy, inspire the next generation of researchers, and build outstanding research ecosystems.